AlbertVeli/heightmap/README.md

 **PREPARATION**

-Before running the program the first time, download the files:
+Before running the program the first time, the files:

 * srtm_ramp2.world.86400x43200.bin.gz
 * world.topo.bathy.200410.3x21600x10800.png

-from:
+needs to be downloaded into the datafiles/ directory.
+These files are part of the NASA Blue Marble Next Generation project and can be found at:

 Webpage: http://visibleearth.nasa.gov/view.php?id=73934
 Mirror: ftp://neo.sci.gsfc.nasa.gov/bluemarble/bmng/